nsoontie/pythonPandasLesson/README.md

 Water level data (7795-01-JAN-2000_slev.csv) is from Fisheries and Oceans Canada and is available at this website:
 * http://www.isdm-gdsi.gc.ca/isdm-gdsi/twl-mne/index-eng.htm

+##Imports

+To start, import pandas and a few other useful modules.

     import pandas as pd
     import matplotlib.pyplot as plt
     import datetime
     import numpy as np

     %matplotlib inline

 ##Read the data